This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Community-acquired pneumonia (CAP) is a lung infection that you get outside of a hospital or nursing home setting.
-When you have CAP, your lungs become inflamed and cannot work well.
+Your lungs become inflamed and cannot work well.
 CAP may be caused by bacteria, viruses, or fungi.